Carbon removal for individuals

 Who this guide is for

-Even if we live climate-consciously, we still cause emissions through heating, food, travel, and consumption.
+Even if we live climate-consciously, we still cause emissions through heating, food, transportation, and consumption.
 These residual emissions accumulate in the atmosphere and warm our planet.

-Global warming is accelerating faster than emission reductions alone can address.
-Durable carbon removal is essential because it physically removes the excess carbon dioxide from the air and stores it for the long term.
+The atmospheric CO₂ concentration is highest in recorded history and continues to grow.
+Future emission reductions alone are insufficient to stabilise the climate.
+Durable carbon removal is essential because it physically removes excess carbon dioxide from the atmosphere and stores it durably for the long term.

 In this guide we cover: